Learning healthy and efficient movements

 With a population that is involved in sport at all ages (household spending on sports constantly rising, by around 2 to 4 % per annum) while also ageing (between 25 and 30 % of the population will be over 65 by 2050), learning more suitable or effective movements will become essential in order to address different sporting practices.

-MySmartMove technology aims to objectify the movement of the athlete or patient, thanks to a device worn by the person, and to provide personalized feedback to the user on the quality of their movement.
+MySmartMove technology aims to objectify the movement of the athlete or patient, thanks to a device worn by the person, and to provide personalized feedback to the user on the quality of his movement.
 It is the result of two very distinct technical fields: the objective measurement of movement and the reconstruction of segments through inertial units integrated into a device that is easy to wear and use, and a know-how making it possible to translate these measurements into a biomechanical analysis and personalized advice.

 MySmartMove offers the possibility of (re)learning efficient movements adapted to individual abilities, supervised by an expert if desired.
 This learning can make it possible to limit or prevent injuries at work or sport, improve a specific sports skill, extend the rehabilitation of a patient beyond a specialist’s office, etc.